2022 Green Party of Canada leadership election: Rules

+If there are more than five contestants, the first round will end with a preliminary vote by members.
+The top four contestants will then continue into the second round.
+On September 28, 2022 it was announced that there would only be a single round of voting.
+All Party members age 14 and older were eligible to vote.

+History

-The 2022 Green Party of Canada leadership election took place from November 12 to November 19, 2022.
-It elected a new leader to replace Annamie Paul, who had announced her resignation following the 2021 Canadian federal election.
-That election was the Green Party of Canada's worst showing since 2000 and included Paul's defeat in her own riding of Toronto Centre, where she placed fourth.
-On November 10, 2021, Paul announced her resignation, which officially took effect on November 14, 2021, when it was accepted by the party's federal council.
+On September 20, 2021, the 2021 Canadian federal election was held.
+The election was the Green Party's worst showing since 2000 and included Paul's defeat in her own riding of Toronto Centre, where she placed fourth.
+As the Green Party's constitution stipulate that leaders must face a leadership review within six months of an election, and following speculation on her political future, Paul announced on September 7 that she would be resigning as leader.
+By October 27, Paul had still not formally resigned, due to on-going exit negotiations, and members began voting in the leadership review, set to conclude on November 25.
+On November 10, 2021, Paul formally resigned as leader.
+Her resignation officially took effect on November 14, 2021, when it was accepted by the party's federal council.

 Amita Kuttner was appointed interim leader on November 24, 2021.
 The party's constitution requires a leadership race begin within six months of the appointment of an interim leader, and conclude within two years of their appointment.
 In December 2021, Kuttner said they believed there should be a "longer period before launching a permanent leadership contest, and then a short leadership race."

-Notably, four of the six candidates approved to run in this leadership race campaigned as part of joint tickets, promising to appoint the losing member of their ticket as a deputy or co-leader.
-As co-leadership is not currently recognized in the Green Party’s constitution, a move to shared leadership will require approval from the Green Party following the election.
-Saanich—Gulf Islands MP and former Green Party leader Elizabeth May won the election, after campaigning as part of a joint ticket with Jonathan Pedneault; as co-leadership is not formally recognized in the party’s constitution, Pedneault will become Deputy Leader while the two seek to amend the party constitution.